-I am an economist at the Federal Reserve Bank of Kansas City.
+I am an economist at the Federal Reserve Board of Governors.
 My research focuses on topics in macroeconomics and finance.

 Please feel free to email me: cooperhowes11 [at] gmail [dot] com

 Why Does Structural Change Accelerate in Recessions?
 The Credit Reallocation Channel, Journal of Financial Economics (2022)

 Revised and resubmitted to Review of Economics and Statistics